 If you're looking to revamp a room, why not start with window shutters?
 They are a fantastically versatile choice and can work well in a bedroom, living room or even a kitchen.
-They can be DIY-measured and fitted for a budget option; they come in any colour you can dream up; they keep the cold out in winter; allow you to control light levels in a room; and provide flexible privacy versus views outside.
+They can be DIY-measured and fitted for a budget option; they come in any color you can dream up; they keep the cold out in winter; allow you to control light levels in a room; and provide flexible privacy versus views outside.
 What's not to like?
 Here's how to shop smart for your window shutters.

 Find more lovely and practical window treatments on our hub page.